This Is TimberTech

 Terrain, Tropical, Legacy, TwinFinish, ReliaBoard, and DockSider can be cantilevered a maximum of 1”.
 ReliaBoard and Terrain can only be cantilevered on the ends.

-Routing should only be performed to create a 2” groove above each joist when transitioning from solid planks to grooved on a hidden fastener installation.
+Routing should only be performed to create a 2” groove above each joist when transitioning from solid boards to grooved on a hidden fastener installation.
 Full details are available in the Installation and Maintenance Guide.

 We do not recommend painting or staining TimberTech decking.
 While it is possible to paint our uncapped composite boards, TimberTech cannot guarantee the performance of paint, stain, or other materials, applied to the product.
 For further information on painting or staining your TimberTech decking, refer to our Care and Cleaning Recommendations.